Appureddy143/infinity/README.md

 DB_NAME: The [dbname] part
 DB_USER: The [user] part
 DB_PASS: The [password] part
 Click the Create Web Service button.
-Render will deploy your site.
+Render will now build your Dockerfile and deploy it.
 It might take a few minutes.
 When it's done, your site will be live at a URL like https://yourstream.onrender.com.
 Step 4: Create Your Admin User
 Your site is live, but you can't log in to the admin panel.
 You need to make your user an admin.